Azure-Samples/Passwordless-Connections-for-Java-Apps/JakartaEE/websphere/README.md

 ## Azure Setup

-To deploy this samples it is necessary to deploy the first WebSphere on Azure and the Azure Database for Postgresql Server.
+To deploy this sample, it is necessary to deploy the WebSphere on Azure and the Azure Database for Postgresql Server first.

 To be able to use Azure AD authentication in WebSphere server it is necessary to deploy the authentication library in the server domains that will use this authentication method and also the Postgresql JDBC community driver.

 To deploy an application using Azure AD credentials:

-* Create a user defined managed identity in Azure.
-In this scenario, when a VM can host multiple applications, using a system assigned identity is not a good idea, as all the applications will share the same identity.
-For this reason, a user defined identity is recommended.
+* Create a user-assigned managed identity in Azure.
+In this scenario, when a VM can host multiple applications, using a system-assigned managed identity is not a good idea, as all the applications will share the same identity.
+For this reason, a user-assigned managed identity is recommended.
 * Assign the identity to the WebSphere Server Virtual Machine.
 If you run WebSphere in a cluster, you need to assign the identity to all the VMs that are part of the cluster.
-* Create a user in Azure Database for Postgresql using the managed identity appId/clientId.
+* Create a user in Azure Database for Postgresql using the user-assigned managed identity appId/clientId.
-* Create a Data Source in WebSphere Server, using the user defined managed identity.
+* Create a Data Source in WebSphere Server, using the user-assigned managed identity.
 * Deploy the application in WebSphere Server, referencing the existing Data Source.
-It is recommended that the application doesn't deploy the Data Source, as it could impersonate another application just by knowing the managed identity clientId.
+It is recommended that the application doesn't deploy the Data Source, as it could impersonate another application just by knowing the user-assigned managed identity clientId.

 ### Deploy WebSphere

-This sample assumes that WebSphere  was deployed using any of the available solutions described [here](https://learn.microsoft.com/en-us/azure/developer/java/ee/websphere-family).
+This sample assumes that WebSphere was deployed using WebSphere Application Server on VMs solution described [here](https://learn.microsoft.com/en-us/azure/developer/java/ee/websphere-family#websphere-application-server-on-vms).
 For this sample it was deployed using _IBM WebSphere Application Server Single Instance_

 #### Deploy using the available templates